darmiel/eeee/README.md

 self-written code in the exams, and so I am allowed to use this mini-framework in the exams.

 **NOTE:** This framework is ab-so-lutely not suitable for production use.
 It should only serve for practice.
+Also, definitely not type-safe.

 ## Entrypoint